YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews

 \subsection{Annotation}

-\paragraph{Target candidates annotation} Each sentence sampled from the input datasets was tokenized (using \texttt{spaCy} by \citet{spacy2}) and shown to $5$ annotators who were asked to mark target candidates by selecting corresponding token sequences within the sentence.
-Then, they were instructed to select the sentiment expressed towards the candidate -- positive, negative, or mixed.
+\paragraph{Target candidates annotation} Each input sentence was tokenized (using \texttt{spaCy} by \citet{spacy2}) and shown to $5$ annotators who were asked to mark target candidates by selecting corresponding token sequences within the sentence.
+Then, they were instructed to identify the sentiment expressed towards the candidate -- positive, negative, or mixed (\figureRef{img:comprehensive_ui}).

+This step is recall-oriented, without strict quality control, and some candidates may be detected by only one or two annotators.
+In such cases, sentiment labels based on annotations from this step alone may be incorrect (see \sectionRef{section:annotation_analysis} for further analysis).

-Selecting multiple non-overlapping target candidates in one sentence was allowed, each with its own sentiment (see \figureRef{img:comprehensive_ui}).
-To avoid clutter and maintain a reasonable number of detected candidates, selecting overlapping spans was prohibited.
+Selecting multiple non-overlapping target candidates in one sentence was allowed, each with its own sentiment.
+To avoid clutter and maintain a reasonable number of detected candidates, the selection of overlapping spans was prohibited.

-\paragraph{Sentiment annotation} To verify the correctness of the target candidates, each was highlighted within its containing sentence, and presented to $7$ annotators who were asked to determine its corresponding sentiment, independently of the sentiment selected in the first phase.
-For cases in which the annotator believed a candidate was wrongly identified and has no sentiment expressed towards it, an additional option of "none" was added to the three original labels (see \figureRef{img:verification_ui}).
+\paragraph{Sentiment annotation} To verify the correctness of the target candidates and their sentiments, each candidate was highlighted within its containing sentence, and presented to $7$ to $10$ annotators who were asked to determine its sentiment (without being shown the sentiment chosen in the first phase).
+For cases in which an annotator believes a candidate was wrongly identified and has no sentiment expressed towards it, a "none" option was added to the original labels (\figureRef{img:verification_ui}).

-To control for annotation quality, test questions with an a-priori known answer were integrated in-between the regular questions.
+To control the quality of the annotation in this step, test questions with an a priori known answer were interleaved between the regular questions.
 A per-annotator accuracy was computed on these questions, and under-performers were excluded.
-Annotation was done in batches, with test questions initially taken from unanimously answered questions labeled by two of the authors, and later on from unanimous answers in completed batches.
+Initially, a random sample of targets was labeled by two of the authors, and cases in which they agreed were used as test questions in the first annotation batch.
+Later batches also included test questions formed from unanimously answered questions in previously completed batches.

-All annotations were done by a group of crowd annotators who took part in past annotations done by our team, using the \href{www.appen.com}{Appen} platform.
-The guidelines for each phase are included in the \supp.
+All annotations were done using the \href{www.appen.com}{Appen} platform.\footnote{\rurl{www.appen.com}} Overall, $20$ annotators took part in the target candidates annotation phase, and $45$ annotators worked on the sentiment annotation phase.
+The guidelines for each phase are given in \supp \ref{appendix:annotation_guidelines}.